 - Diana will also need time to recover from surgery for her chronic back condition.

 To control attendance problems without violating the ADA, you should:

-- Evaluate each situation (that is, whether the employee is qualified, disabled, and whether you can provide a reasonable accommodation) on a case-by-case basis while acting as consistently as possible with past practice and in accordance with your attendance policy;
+- Evaluate each situation (that is, whether the employee is qualified, disabled, or whether you can provide a reasonable accommodation) on a case-by-case basis while acting as consistently as possible with past practice and in accordance with your attendance policy;

 - Maintain accurate records of all absences, including a separate and confidential file for any medical certifications or medical information relating to an employee’s absences;